BonavistaRC/BonavistaRC.github.io/index.markdown

 {% include call_to_action.md %}

 ---

 <h2 align="center" id="meeting">Restrictive Covenant Signing Meeting</h2>

-<p align="center" style="margin:0"><b>TBD, it will be in September, deatils will be announced mid-august.</b></p>
+<p align="center" style="margin:0"><b>Tuesday, October 1 @ 7pm MDT</b></p>

 <p align="center" style="margin:0"><b>Holy Nativity Anglican Church</b></p>

 <p align="center" style="margin:0"><a href="https://maps.app.goo.gl/NJ5JtQFouTHuFFLN6">12707 Bonaventure Drive SE</a></p>

-This signing meeting is for homeowners who have completed Steps 1 & 2 of the RC sign-up process.
-The last meeting was on July 24, 2024 and the next one will be in September.
-The exact date will be announced in mid-August.
+This signing meeting is for homeowners who have completed Steps 1 & 2 of the RC sign-up process by **Sept 17th, 2024**.
 Spouses must attend the signing together and bring photo ID.
 You are welcome to read the RC agreement and waiver in advance of your signing (both can be found on this website).

 {% include steps_to_signup.md %}